 The course is composed of lectures and class exercises with ample opportunity for questions and discussions.
-After completing this course, participants will understand how the Project Planning, Project Monitoring and Control, and Measurement and Analysis process areas of the Capability Maturity Model Integration (CMMI) models work together.
 The course also makes extensive use of the concepts in The Guide to the Project Management Body of Knowledge (PMBOK), published by the Project Management Institute.

 Successful completion of this course will enable participants to

 Before registering for this course, participants must have experience or training in managing the development, maintenance, or acquisition of software-intensive systems.

 We suggest that participants have a basic understanding of project management (such as the knowledge gained in an introductory project management course or one to two years of experience).

 Students will receive a course notebook that contains copies of the presentation materials, class exercises, templates, references, URLs, and other useful materials discussed in class.

 This three-day course meets at the following times: